RichardCollJosifov/richardcolljosifov.github.io/_pages/cv.md

 Education
 ======
+* M.Sc. in Applied and Computational Mathematics, KTH Royal Institute of Technology, 2022-2024.
-* B.S. in Control Engineering, Polytechnic University of Catalonia·BarcelonaTech, 2022
+* B.Sc. in Control Engineering, Polytechnic University of Catalonia·BarcelonaTech, 2018-2022.

 Work experience
 ======